ShahriyarR/azepug/docs/src/posts/fastapi/ecommerce-setup-fastapi.md

 INFO:     Application startup complete.
 ```

 Now we are done with basic setup.

+The code changes for this episode -> [episode-1](https://github.com/ShahriyarR/ecommerce-nuxtjs-fastapi-backend/tree/episode_1)

 Next is configuring our Database to be used by Gino.
 Thanks